Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 However, as shown in the plot, our findings are sensitive to resolution.
 This observation is unsurprising given the inherent challenges in accurately modelling accretion around luminous stars \citep{krumholz2009formation, krumholz:2012.rad.pressure.rt.instab, rosen2016unstable}.
 Achieving an accurate depiction of relative dust-to-gas accretion onto a star, accounting for associated radiation effects, requires significantly higher resolutions than currently feasible with our simulations.

-To illustrate, considering a 1 solar mass star that would have accreted approximately $\sim 0.01 M_\odot$ of dust mass, assuming $\dustgas \sim 10^{-2}$, at the $10^{-2}$ resolution (bearing in mind that the dust is up-sampled by a ratio of 4 times the gas resolution), this roughly corresponds accretion of $\sim$ 4 dust particles.
+To illustrate, considering a 1 solar mass star that would have accreted approximately $\sim 0.01 M_\odot$ of dust mass, assuming $\dustgas \sim 10^{-2}$, at the $10^{-2}$ resolution (bearing in mind that the dust is up-sampled by a ratio of 4 times the gas resolution), this roughly corresponds accretion of $\sim$ 400 dust particles.
+While this number of particles is sufficient to resolve the phenomenon, noise may still depend on resolution, potentially limiting our ability to capture more complex dynamics that occur on smaller scales.
 Consequently, we do not necessarily anticipate convergent results at our low resolutions, particularly at low sink masses.
 However, this approach still provides valuable insights when comparing simulations conducted at the same resolution.
 We hope that our results motivate detailed zoom-in simulations of dusty accretion around protostellar objects and onto massive stars, to provide a more detailed study of the dust evacuation phenomenon.

 To evaluate the effects of resolution on our findings, we conducted a series of idealized tests of singular \citet{shu_1977_isothermal_collapse} collapse scenarios at resolutions of $10^{-2}$, $10^{-3}$, and $10^{-4} \rm M_\odot$.
 These tests track the problem hydrodynamically, allowing sink particle formation with subsequent accretion and radiation.
 To simplify our analysis, we exclude the effects of magnetic fields and protostellar jets and stellar winds.
 We find that the observed phenomena qualitatively persist across different resolutions; however, convergence is not achieved.
 In particular, neither the spatial extent of the dust evacuation zone nor the precise magnitude of the stellar ADG ratio converge with increasing resolution.